cmcgerty/Sofar2mqtt/README.md

 # Sofar2MQTT
-## An MQTT modbus interface for Sofar solar battery inverters.
+## A smart home interface for Sofar solar and battery inverters.

-Fully working with the ME3000SP.
-Tested on HYD-x000-ES models and confirmed working in read-only mode.
+Supported models:

+ME3000SP - Full support
+HYD-xx00-ES - Partial support

 ![Sofar2MQTT](pics/Sofar2MQTT.jpg)

-Sofar2MQTT is a modbus interface for Sofar solar battery inverters.
+Sofar2MQTT is a modbus interface for Sofar solar and battery inverters.
-It allows remote control of the inverter when in passive mode by sending MQTT messages and reports the invertor status, power usage, battery state etc via outgoing MQTT messages.
+It allows remote control of the inverter and reports the invertor status, power usage, battery state for integration with smart home systems such as [Home Assistant](https://www.home-assistant.io/) and [Node-Red](https://nodered.org/).
 For read only mode, it will send status messages without the inverter needing to be in passive mode.
 It's designed to run on an ESP8266 microcontroller with a TTL to RS485 module such as MAX485 or MAX3485.
-Tested and working with either MAX485 or MAX3485 with or without the DR and RE pins.
+Designed to work with TTL modules with or without the DR and RE flow control pins.
 If your TTL module does not have these pins then just ignore the wire from D5.

 Subscribe your MQTT client to: